Chris Harrison Reveals Which One Of Colton Underwood’s Ladies Is His Top ‘Bachelor In Paradise’ Pick

 Bachelor fan favorite Hannah Brown said she’s “open” to Paradise, although she is also a frontrunner to be the next Bachelorette, which means, in that case, she’ll be handing out roses on the spring cycle of the ABC reality show.
 Hannah also revealed that she’d want to see a new crop of men if she were to head to Paradise.

-Caelynn Miller-Keyes said she also open to appearing on Bachelor in Paradise, while Oneyka Ehie said she is totally ready for Mexico and margaritas.
+Caelynn Miller-Keyes said she also open to appearing on Bachelor in Paradise, while Onyeka Ehie said she is totally ready for Mexico and margaritas.

 Of course, before the cast for Bachelor in Paradise is announced, ABC will release the name of the next Bachelorette.
 And after the female-led season of the ABC dating show airs, a new crop of guys—aka The Bachelorette’s castoffs— will be contenders to appear on Bachelor in Paradise.
 Stay tuned.